kswope/book-learnin/README.md

 * Use === to make it clear to your readers that your comparison does not involve any implicit coercions.
-* Use your own explicit coercions when comparing values of different types to make your programâs behavior clearer.
+* Use your own explicit coercions when comparing values of different types to make your program's behavior clearer.

+## The Principles of Object-Oriented Javascript